okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/main/index.md

 In the global header in the upper-right corner of the page, you can view the Okta domain of the org that you’re in.
 This can be handy if you manage multiple orgs.

-The footer of the dashboard displays the version of the Okta system that you're currently running, e.g., "Version: 2020.06.4".
-It also displays the Okta cell your org is running in, e.g. "OK11 Cell (US)".
+The footer of the dashboard displays the version of the Okta system that you're currently running, for example: "Version: 2020.06.4".
+It also displays the Okta cell your org is running in, for example: "OK11 Cell (US)".

 ### Side navigation